PreMix: Label-Efficient Multiple Instance Learning via Non-Contrastive Pre-training and Feature Mixing: Declaration of generative AI and AI-assisted technologies in the writing process

 \subsubsection{Pre-training}

-A LARS optimizer \citep{LARS_Optimizer} with a default batch size of 32 was employed and the training process extended for 300 epochs, except in cases where it was specifically set to 700 epochs.
-The hyperparameters from the original Barlow Twins method were adopted: a lambda value $\lambda_{BT}$ of 0.0051, a learning rate of 0.2, and 0.0048 for the biases and batch normalization parameters.
-The learning rate was scaled by the batch size and normalized by 256.
-A learning rate warm-up period spanning 10 epochs was implemented, followed by a learning rate reduction by a factor of 1000, utilizing a cosine decay schedule.
-Additionally, a weight decay parameter of $10^{-6}$ was applied.
-To enhance robustness during pre-training, we applied a variety of modified augmentations to the WSI input features, including random horizontal flipping, random zeroing, Gaussian noise addition, random scaling, and random cropping.
-Each transformation was executed with a probability of 50\%, except for the inclusion of Gaussian noise, which occurred with a 10\% probability.
-For intra-batch mixing, $\lambda$ were drawn from a Beta($1,1$) distribution, differing among samples within a given batch.
-In the total loss (see \hyperref[equation:barlow twins slide mixing total loss]{Equation \ref{equation:barlow twins slide mixing total loss}}), the final values of $\alpha$, $\beta$, and $\gamma$ were set to 1, 0.5, and 0.5 respectively (see \hyperref[tab:effect of adjusting slide mixing loss hyperparameters]{Table \ref{tab:effect of adjusting slide mixing loss hyperparameters}} for the hyperparameter experiments).
+Pre-training is conducted using the LARS optimizer \citep{LARS_Optimizer} with a batch size of 32 over 700 epochs.
+The hyperparameters are adopted from the original Barlow Twins framework \citep{Barlow_Twins_SSL}, including a lambda value of $\lambda_{BT}=0.0051$, a base learning rate of 0.2, and 0.0048 for biases and batch normalization parameters.
+The learning rate is scaled by the batch size and normalized to 256, with a 10-epoch warm-up period followed by a cosine decay schedule that reduced the learning rate by a factor of 1000.
+A weight decay parameter of $10^{-6}$ is applied consistently throughout the training process.

+To improve robustness during pre-training, we apply modified augmentations designed for WSI input features.
+These included random horizontal flipping, random zeroing, Gaussian noise addition, random scaling, and random cropping.
+Each augmentation is applied with a probability of 50\%, except for Gaussian noise, which is applied with a probability of 10\%.
+For intra-batch mixing, coefficients $\lambda$ are sampled from a Beta$(1,1)$ distribution, ensuring variation among samples within each batch.
+The loss function's hyperparameters $\alpha$, $\beta$, and $\gamma$ are set to 1, 0.5, and 0.5, respectively.